BMW 5 Series (G30): D5 S

 The Alpina D5 S debuted at the 2017 Frankfurt Motor Show in all-wheel drive only sedan and Touring variants.
 The D5 S uses a modified 3.0-litre B57D30 diesel inline-six engine.
 The engine has three turbochargers and is rated at 285 kW and 800 Nm of torque in left-hand drive markets, whereas it has two turbochargers and is rated at 240 kW and 700 Nm of torque in right-hand drive markets.
-The left-hand drive D5 S saloon has a top speed of 286 km/h and a 0-100 km/h acceleration time of 4.4 seconds.
+The left-hand drive D5 S saloon has a top speed of 286 km/h and a acceleration time of 4.4 seconds.
 Alpina claims it is the fastest diesel-powered production car in the world.
-The right-hand drive, saloon-only version has a 0-100 km/h acceleration time of 4.9 seconds and a top speed of 275 km/h.
+The right-hand drive, saloon-only version has a acceleration time of 4.9 seconds and a top speed of 275 km/h.